Gilions/Gilions/README.md

-- 👋 Hi, I’m Vitaly Sofronyuk
+👋  Hi, I’m Vitaly Sofronyuk, i live in Moscow.

-- 👀 I’m interested in Web technologies, Python, Django
+I’m interested in Web technologies, Python, Django, REST API

-- 🌱 I’m currently learning Django, REST Framework, Python
+I’m currently learning Django, REST Framework, Python

-- 💞️ I’m looking to collaborate at work:)
+At the moment I am in search of work, i will be glad to your suggestions.

 My contacts:

 📨  Telegram @Gilion_S

 📬   E-Mail Gilion@icloud.com

 <!---
 Gilions/Gilions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.